Mobile device management used by half of Australian organisations, business process re-engineering still nascent

 In preparing this study, Telsyte used:

 - An online survey of a representative sample of 257 Australian CIOs, IT managers and enterprise mobility managers in August 2016.

 - Interviews conducted with executives from service providers, network operators, manufacturers, retailers, financial analysts and channel partners.

 - Financial reports released by service providers and manufacturers.

 - On-going monitoring of local and global market and vendor trends.

 Telsyte delivers strategic insights and advisory services to businesses that are producing, or are impacted by, disruptive technologies.
 Telsyte publishes studies into emerging consumer and business markets and provides custom research and advisory services.
-Telsyte is an independent business unit of CSC.
+Telsyte is an independent business unit of DXC.